 The reliability of computer based systems should be evaluated in accordance with a systematic, fully documented and reviewed engineering process.
 This process should include the evaluation of new software and involve the use of operating experience from the use of pre-existing software.
+Relevant operating experience may be used to evaluate pre-existing software.

-8.4.
-Software faults are systematic in nature and not random, and therefore potential common cause failures are required to be considered: see para.
+- 8.4.
+Design faults, including Ssoftware faults are systematic in nature and not random, and therefore potential common cause failures are required to be considered: see para.
 6.184(e) of SSR-3 [1].
-In particular, computer based safety systems employing redundant hardware subsystems using identical copies of the software should be systematically considered.
+In particular, computer based safety systems employing redundant hardware subsystems using identical copies of the hardware and software should be systematically considered. - 8.5.

-8.5.
 Depending on the complexity of experimental devices in the research reactor, consideration should be given to having separate computer based instrumentation and control systems for the reactor and for experiments.
 In such cases, each system could be provided with its own set of design requirements and objectives.